GochoMugo/tgfancy/README.md

 ### Rate-Limiting:

-Any request that encounters a `429` error i.e. rate-limiting error will be retried after some time (1 minute by default).
-The request will be retried for a number of times, until it succeeds or the maximum number of retries has been exceeded.
+Any request that encounters a `429` error i.e. rate-limiting error will be retried after some time (as advised by the Telegram API or 1 minute by default).
+The request will be retried for a number of times, until it succeeds or the maximum number of retries has been reached

 **Feature option:** `ratelimiting` (see [above](#feature-options))